101paul/ShopEase_frBuyer/README.md

 # 🚀 Full-Stack Android eCommerce Solution – Buyer & Seller Apps
-(This is the Buyer version of the app)
+(This is the Buyer version of the app) here is the link of seller version of the app -> https://github.com/101paul/ShopEase_frSeller

 An end-to-end **native Android eCommerce ecosystem**, designed to deliver a seamless, real-time, and secure experience for both **buyers** and **sellers**.